emaphp/eMapper/README.md

 - **Cache providers**: Obtained data can be stored in cache using APC or Memcache.
 - **Dynamic SQL**: Queries can contain Dynamic SQL clauses writted in *eMacros*.
 - **Entity Managers**: Managers provide a set of small ORM features which are common in similar frameworks.
+- **Fluent queries**: Fluent queries can generate SQL programatically using a fluent interface.

 <br/>
 Introduction